NewcoderM/S-Calculator/README.md

 ## Aknowledgement:

 I am grateful to the support I got from my mentor, Spencer Barriball.
-His advices and tips were invaluable.
-To whom I am deeply grateful.
-I would like to thank the  tutors,cohort facilitator and evryone else who has answered me on Slack.
+His advices and tips were invaluable, to whom I am deeply grateful.
+I would like to thank the  tutors, cohort facilitator and evryone else who has answered me on Slack.
 Thank you.